-Is it bad to give a one month old baby carrots mixed with baby formula so he can get full, because he is not getting full on just formula only.
-He eats almost every hour and half to two hours and he eats about 3 ounces.
+Is it bad to give some vegetables to a newborn baby – like carrots mixed with baby formula so he can get full?
+My 1-month-old baby is not getting full on just formula only.
+He eats almost every hour and a half to two hours and he eats about 3 ounces.

 Vegetables To Hungry 1-Month-Old – Yes Or No?